EXECUTIVE DIRECTOR / FOUNDER

 Once the trade was established they began selling beeswax and honey and the poaching in this area nearly disappeared.
 Now 20 years later their local business is still thriving and so is the wildlife.

-The KOTA Foundation will work with Global Village Resources (an organization that provides underprivileged schools with technological and educational support in remote areas of Kenya) and local village leaders.
-We will work together to identify sustainable products that can be sold on the KOTA website putting money directly back into a community that needs it the most.
+The KOTA Foundation for Elephants will work with Global Village Resources (an organization that provides underprivileged schools with technological and educational support in remote areas of Kenya) and local village leaders.
+We work together to identify sustainable products that can be sold on the KOTA website putting money directly back into a community that needs it the most.

 We are often asked “What can we do?”
 By purchasing a product made by a village that has previously relied on poaching then you can now see just how big of a difference one person can make.
 After all you can’t save the elephants if you don’t save the people.